GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

 by :grasscmd:`r.proj` (raster maps) or :grasscmd:`v.proj` (vector maps).
 GRASS doesn't support so-called reprojection-on-the-fly.

-.. notecmd:: GRASS can be started specifying full path to the mapset
+.. notecmd:: GRASS can be started by specifying full path to the mapset

    .. code-block:: bash